 The unaudited condensed combined consolidated pro forma statement of income for the year ended February 28, 2013 is presented on a basis to reflect the Acquisitions and related pro forma adjustments as if they had occurred on March 1, 2012.
 The unaudited condensed combined consolidated pro forma balance sheet as of February 28, 2013 is presented on a basis to reflect the Acquisitions and related pro forma adjustments as if they had occurred on February 28, 2013.
-Because of different fiscal period ends, and in order to present results for comparable periods, the unaudited condensed combined consolidated pro forma statement of income for the year ended February 28, 2013 combines the Company's historical consolidated statement of income for the year then ended with Crown's historical statement of income for its fiscal year ended December 31, 2012 and with the Brewery Business' carve-out combined income statement for its fiscal year ended December 31, 2012.
+Because of different fiscal period ends, and in order to present results for comparable periods, the unaudited condensed combined consolidated pro forma statement of income for the year ended February 28, 2013 combines the Company's historical consolidated statement of income for the year ended December 31, 2012 and with the Brewery Business' carve-out combined income statement for its fiscal year ended December 31, 2012.